BenAuer2021/Simulation-Of-Nuclear-Medicine-Imaging-Systems-Scintigraphy-SPECT/README.md

 We also provide the GATE macros to simulate the BrightView system equiped with other collimators (LEHR, LEHR-VXHR, and HEGP) introduced above and available for download : https://github.com/BenAuer2021/Simulation-Of-Nuclear-Medicine-Imaging-Systems-Scintigraphy-SPECT/blob/main/GATE_MACROS_%20Jaszczak.zip

-The LEHR and LEHR-VXHR were built by folding lead alloy foils, forming double septa on two opposing sides and single septa on the other four sides of the hexagon holes.
+The LEHR and LEHR-VXHR were built by folding lead alloy foils, forming double septa on two opposing sides and single septa on the other four sides of the hexagonal holes.
 The MEGP and HEGP collimators are constructed by casting lead, where all six walls are formed by single septa.
 The LEHR and LEHR-VXHR hexagon holes are oriented in 90° with respect to the holes of the MEGP and HEGP collimators.
 As shown on the figure below, the LEHR, LEHR-VXHR, MEGP, and HEGP collimators consist of 354 × 350, 230 x 216, 146 × 93 and 112 × 72 holes, respectively.
 The NaI(T1) detector surface area is 540 × 400 mm<sup>2</sup>.

 <p align="center">
 <img width="900" alt="Screen Shot 2023-06-21 at 9 42 31 PM" src="https://github.com/BenAuer2021/Simulation-Of-Nuclear-Medicine-Imaging-Systems-Scintigraphy-SPECT/assets/84809217/3bb590cd-5220-49d3-a80a-6a8d6ff20dca">